SAP-samples/service-ticket-intelligence-postman-collection/README.md

 ## Description

-This repository contains the JSON sample code files described in the SAP Service Ticket Intelligence User Guide - Import Postman Collection and Environment section.
+This repository contains the JSON sample code files used in the SAP Service Ticket Intelligence User Guide - Import Postman Collection and Environment section.

 This sample uses the commercial SAP product SAP Service Ticket Intelligence.
 For details on using this sample, please go to: https://help.sap.com/stint -> Development -> User Guide -> Set Up Postman Collection and Environment and Call the API from Postman sections.